What Is A Personal Loan Origination Fee And Can I Avoid Paying It?

 What Is An Origination Fee On A Personal Loan?

-Lenders charge loan applicants an origination fee to recover their costs for processing an application for a personal loan or mortgage.
-The origination fee is an upfront charge that the lender uses to cover the cost of processing the loan.
-Origination fees are sometimes also known as underwriting fees, administrative fees or processing fees.
-Actions covered by this fee include running a credit check for your credit scores, processing your financial records and communicating with you about your application’s progress.
+Origination fees are also sometimes referred to as underwriting fees, administrative fees or processing fees.
+Actions covered by these fees include running a credit check for your credit scores, processing your financial records and communicating with you about your application’s progress.

 How Origination Fees Work

 You won’t be charged directly for your loan origination fee.
-Instead, your lender will deduct it from the total loan amount you’re borrowing.
+Instead, your lender will typically deduct it from the total loan amount you’re borrowing.
 Keep in mind that if you need a certain amount of money, you may want to consider upping your personal loan estimate so it’s enough to cover the origination fee and your expenses.

 For example, let’s say you’re asking for a $20,000 personal loan and the loan charges a 1% origination fee.
 In this case, you’ll need to pay $200 in fees ($20,000 multiplied by 1%).
 So, to cover your fee and still have the full amount you need, you’ll want to request a loan in the amount of $20,200.